Cumberland Township near Gettysburg in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1990 by The Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Agriculture • Charity & Public Work • Industry & Commerce.
-In addition, it is included in the Pennsylvania Historical and Museum Commission, and the Rural Electrification 💡 series lists.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC), and the Rural Electrification 💡 series lists.
+A significant historical year for this entry is 1936.

 Location.
-39° 51.774′ N, 77° 14.298′ W. Marker is in Cumberland Township, Pennsylvania, in Adams County.
-Marker is on Biglerville Road (Pennsylvania Route 34) just south of South Avenue, on the right when traveling south.
+39° 51.774′ N, 77° 14.298′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
+It is in Cumberland Township.
+It is on Biglerville Road (Pennsylvania Route 34) just south of South Avenue, on the right when traveling south.
 Marker is out in front of the Adams Electric Cooperative Building.
 Touch for map.
 Marker is at or near this postal address: 1380 Biglerville Rd, Gettysburg PA 17325, United States of America.
 Touch for directions.